Hawks seize control of Wildcats in second quarter

 “We played some good teams, some older teams,” Allen said.
 “We had 10 days of practice — we had some cancellations — after our first three games.
 We really got better.
 I think we grew up.
 Everybody missed the summer.
 When you have a lot of guys who haven’t played a lot of varsity basketball and you miss a summer, it’s sort of a big deal.
 I thought those 10 days sort of turned us around and made us better.”

-Wilson Central is scheduled to host Station Camp tonight in a game moved up to 6 o’clock as the WCHS girls have been sidelined until Christmas by COVID.
+Wilson Central was scheduled to host Station Camp on Tuesday.
 Green Hill was set to host Portland, but the Panthers are under quarantine, leaving Allen trying to find a replacement, though the Hawks will receive a district forfeit win.
 Hendersonville is booked to visit the Hill this coming Friday.

-Lebanon takes fourth-quarter lead in five-point winLebanon’s boys took charge in the fourth quarter last Friday to keep Hendersonville from spoiling Senior Night, beating the Commandos 58-53 at Campbell Brandon Gym/Hester Gibbs Court.

-The teams were tied 36-36 going into the fourth before Lebanon took the final eight minutes 22-17 to improve to 6-2 for the season and 3-1 in District 9-AAA.

 Playing on the court they often use as a “home” floor after their gym was destroyed by the March tornado, the Saints fell behind 16-7 in the first quarter, 30-14 at halftime and 47-22 through three periods to slip to 1-7.